LUCI City under Microscope Stavanger

 Message from Kari Nessa Nordtun, Mayor of Stavanger

-We are delighted to announce that the LUCI City under Microscope is scheduled to be held in Stavanger in March 2021.
-We all hope that we will soon return to a life similar to the one we had before.
+We are delighted to announce that the LUCI City under Microscope Stavanger will be held online from 18-19 March 2021.

 In Stavanger, light is important for many reasons.
 Situated in the northern part of Europe, with a long dark period, we need artificial light for both creating safe and secure environments and for beautification and highlighting historical buildings.
 Light can also help inspire people to spend more time outdoors even when it is dark.

 Stavanger formerly relied heavily on the shipping and canning industries.
 Oil was first discovered in the North Sea outside Stavanger 50 years ago.
 Stavanger became the energy capital of Norway and this transformed the city into a more vibrant and international city.
 Today we have citizens from more than 189 countries.